Fed Tax Calculator for 2018 - 2019

 Currently there are seven federal tax brackets that relate to seven tax rates: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.

 It is important to note that as your income moves into a higher tax bracket, that portion of income is taxes at the higher rate.
-This means that based on your income, only the portions of your income that fall within each tax bracket is subjected to that particular tax rate.
+This means that only the portions of your income that falls within each tax bracket are subjected to that particular tax rate.

 Tax rates are directly related to the percentage of taxes you will pay based on each dollar of income you earned.
 Each filing status includes its own tax brackets and range for income.
-However, the tax rates are the same for all filing status selections, federal taxes are calculated based on variable tax brackets.
+However, while tax rates are the same for all filing status selections, federal taxes are calculated based on variable tax brackets.

 Marginal Tax Rates